The Problem.

 Some Success

-I discovered the biggest leverage point were the recurring tasks that I had to do weekly or fortnightly like invoicing, approving wholesale customers, after sales email support, posting blog posts.
+I discovered the biggest leverage point were the recurring tasks that I had to do weekly or fortnightly like invoicing, approving wholesale customers, e-newsletters, after sales email support, posting blog posts.

-The best way I found to write a system was to actually do the tasks myself and document it.
-It would take 2-3 times as long that way, but if done well it may be the last time I have to do that particular task.
+Before long I had shifted a little bit off my plate that gave me some time to write systems.
+The best way to write a system was to do the tasks myself and document it.
+It would take 2-3 times as long that way, but if done well it may be the last time I had to do that particular task.
 For me I use word and copy and paste screen shots into MS Paint and then crop and highlight and then copy and paste into word.

 Then I email it to one of my VA’s and they upload it into dokuwiki.
 It takes a bit longer to upload it to dokuwiki because of the screen shots I use (hence why I have someone else do it) But once in dokuwiki it is very easy for me to make edits.
-The beauty of a wiki is that it can have a navigational structure like a website and makes it very easy to find things.
+The beauty of a wiki is that it has a navigational structure like a website and makes it very easy to find things.
 For a while we had an “instructions procedures” folder with word docs in it, but this became cumbersome as it grew so the dokuwiki was a great way to get these organized.

 Freedom